MdAshiqurRahman98/MdAshiqurRahman98/README.md

 ## Hi there,

-### I'm MERN stack web application developer.
+### I'm CSE graduate and MERN stack web application developer.
 I am passionate about computer and web application developing.
 Currently, I am learning Next.js.
 I dream to be an expert web application developer so that I can build professional and useful web application.
 <br>

 ## :computer: Tools & Technologies that I Know